bitfield/script/CONTRIBUTING.md

 Your code should also pass `golint` and `go vet` without errors (and if you want to run other linters too, that would be excellent).
 Very, very occasionally there are situations where `golint` incorrectly detects a problem, and the workaround is awkward or annoying.
 In that situation, comment on the PR and we'll work out how best to handle it.

-For ease of finding things, and to satisfy the tidy-minded, functions and methods are in alphabetical order within each file.
-Source functions are in `sources.go`, filter methods in `filters.go`, and sink methods in `sinks.go`.
-The `Pipe` type itself and its 'internal' methods (such as `SetError()`) are in `pipes.go`.

 # Documentation

 It doesn't matter if you write the greatest piece of code in the history of the world, if no one knows it exists, or how to use it.